nasa/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Organizations_Open_Science_Journey.md

 ### Step 5: Consider crafting an Open Science Action Plan for your organization.

 There are several cultural and institutional barriers which have prevented the adoption of open science in the past.
-Some of these are born from the academic incentive system, while others are reinforced by the desire to capitalize research.
+Some of these are born from the academic incentive system, while others are reinforced by the desire to capitalize on research.
 Organizations with clear policies that support the sharing of resources, data, code, and results such that they can be utilized by others encourage the adoption of open science.

 Open Science Action Plans (OSAPs) are comprehensive strategy documents designed to advance adoption of open science practices.
-They should document
+They should document:

 (1) what an organization is doing well,